madprops/gifmaker/README.md

 Bottom is the padding from the bottom.

-Delay modifies the speed between frame change.
+Delay modifies the speed between frame change (ms).

 A bigger delay = a slower gif.